 Contact a Trusted Miami Head-On Truck Collision Attorney to Discuss Your Accident Claim

 If you or a family member was the victim of a head-on truck accident, consult with an experienced Miami head-on truck accident attorney today.
 Car accident lawyer Prosper Shaked has years of experience litigating complex injury cases, and he is committed to fighting for his clients.
-To schedule a free case evaluation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.